-Your doctor should check you or your child carefully for heart problems before starting Eveken Your doctor should check you or your child's blood pressure and heart rate regularly during such as:
+Your doctor should check you or your child carefully for heart problems before starting Evekeo.

+Your doctor should check you or your child's blood pressure and heart rate regularly during treatment with Eveken

 Call your doctor right away if you or your child have any signs of heart problems such as chest pain, shortness of breath, or fainting while taking Evekeo.